samanthaming/ES6-Essentials-Workshop/README.md

 # ES6 Only the Essentials Workshop

 Welcome!
-This workshop I cover the most important part of the new ES6 syntax to get you up and running 🤩
+This workshop I introduce some of the most important part of the new ES6 syntax to get you up and running 🤩

 ### Topics include:
 1. Variables